agershun/olap/ideas.md

 ### Data Sources

-We will use stadard connectors to Postgres, MySQL, SQLite, and MS SQL Server.
+We will use stadard connectors to Postgres, MySQL, SQLite, and MSSQL Server.
 We will also use AlaSQL for fast tests and simple debugging.

 * Postgres - https://github.com/brianc/node-postgres
 * MySQL - https://github.com/felixge/node-mysql/
 * SQLite - https://github.com/mapbox/node-sqlite3

-### Olap Processor
+### OLAP Processor

 The most intelligent part of the system.